bodulic/CATS-rb/README.md

 `unique_exon_sets.tsv` and `unique_transcript_sets.tsv` contain unique eoxn/transcript set coordinates.

-`missing_exon_set_ranges.tsv` contains coordinate ranges of exon sets identified in other transcriptome assemblies.
+`missing_exon_set_ranges.tsv` contains coordinate ranges of missing exon sets identified in other transcriptome assemblies.
 Range coordinates are defined by taking the range form minimum to maximum coordinate of the exon set group in all assemblies in which the set was identified.

 `exon_set_pairwise_completeness_similarity_matrix.tsv` and `transcript_set_pairwise_completeness_similarity_matrix.tsv` contain the exon/transcript set pairwise completeness similarity tileplot between the analysed transcriptome assemblies.
-Completeness similarity is defined as the mean completeness ratio of each exon/transcript set between each transcriptome assembly pair.
+Completeness similarity is defined as the mean completeness ratio of each corresponding exon/transcript set between each transcriptome assembly pair.

 # Citation

-CATS is an academic software distributed under the MIT license. if you use CATS, please cite the CATS preprint:
+CATS is an academic software distributed under the MIT license.
+Copyright © 2025 Kristian Bodulić if you use CATS, please cite the CATS preprint:

 (add reference)